melby-md/melby-md.github.io/content/blog/mod11.md

 All the code was compiled with gcc 13.2.1 on linux with the `-O3` flag and ran on my notebook with an AMD Ryzen 5 5500U @ 4.0GHz.

+By using the `-march=native` the compiler can optimize the code even further, but that depends on your processor model.

+Results ranked by speed:

- - Iterative: ~118 million checksums per second
+ 1. SSE2 with `-march=native`: ~246 million checksums per second
+ 2. SSSE3 with `-march=native`: ~242 million checksums per second.
+ 3. SSSE3: ~239 million checksums per second.
- - SSE2: ~237 million checksums per second
+ 4. SSE2: ~237 million checksums per second
- - SSSE3: ~239 million checksums per second.
+ 5. Iterative: ~118 million checksums per second

-In the end, the SSSE3 is only marginally faster than the SSE2 version and is a little bit over 100% faster than the iterative version.
+Surprisingly enough, even though the SSSE3 version was faster than the SSE2 version, with `-march=native` the latter version was faster.

+In the end, the vectorized implementations had a 100% or more speed improvement.

 If you know how to further optimize the code shown or use a different aproach (SWAR, other architeture, etc) let me know!